Dawson W. Carr, Ph.D.

 Committed to education and expanding free admission opportunities, Ferriso has doubled the size of the education department and created the Art Access Endowment, which supports in perpetuity free admission for children 17 and under, free school tours, and quarterly family free days.
 During Ferriso’s tenure, the Museum has operated with a balanced budget, added $13 million in new gifts to the endowment, and eliminated $7 million in unfunded debt.

 Ferriso received a B.A. in economics from Bowdoin College, a M.A. in arts administration from New York University, and an M.A. in art history from the University of Chicago.
-He is a Trustee and Vice President and Secretary of the Association of Art Museum Directors, a Trustee of the American Federation of Arts, and a member of American Alliance of Museums (AAM) and Young Presidents’ Organization.
+He is a Trustee and recent President (2016-2017) of the Association of Art Museum Directors; a Trustee of the American Federation of Arts; and a member of American Alliance of Museums (AAM) and Young Presidents’ Organization.
 Ferriso is the recipient of the 2012 Excellency Award from the Foundation for Italian Art and Culture, and a member of the International Council Museum Berggruen Berlin.
 Previously, he was a Chief Executive Fellow at National Arts Strategies, a mentor and applicant reviewer for the Center for Curatorial Leadership, a Juror for the National Endowment for the Arts and the American Institute of Architects’ National Honor Awards, and as a Site Reviewer for AAM’s Accreditation Program.
 Additionally, Ferriso is a practicing artist, using training that he acquired while studying with Frank Mason of the Art Students League in New York City.
-In 2016, he assumes the role of President of the Association of Art Museum Directors.
+In 2016 and 2017, he served as President of the Association of Art Museum Directors.

 Maribeth Graybill, Ph.D.

 The Arlene and Harold Schnitzer Curator of Asian Art